 Absently waving a hand, he checked the restaurant reports.
 The original 'Free Food' area near the Glass Spire now had much less variety and was being used to train the chefs and test new dishes for the Island Cooks, several having opened new restaurants and snack shops on Island Third as it rapidly began the transformation into a tourist trap/relaxation area.

 There was some grumbling of course, but the only reason Harry was still allowed to offer free food after the deal with the Goblin Nation was thanks to the Spire Kitchens being considered a 'laboratory' and 'training facility' rather than a food service area.

-Anyway, the newly produced runic machines being deployed were able to quickly produce finished dishes for sale that were crafted by the chefs, at least the meals not reserved for the various restaurants.
+Anyway, the newly produced runic machines being deployed were able to quickly produce finished dishes for sale that were the finest examples crafted by the chefs, at least the meals not reserved for the various restaurants.
 The listed options were growing daily, and auto-producing exact copies freed the chefs from repetition and allowed new dishes to be created.